SwedbankPay/developer.swedbankpay.com/checkout-v3/payments-only/create-checkout-request.md

 **capturing** the funds.
 In addition, there are other post purchase options you need.
 We get to them later on.

-If you want to get an overview before proceeding, you can look at the [sequence diagram][sequence-diagram].
-It is also available in the sidebar if you want to look at it later.
-Let´s get going with the two first steps of the integration.

 ## Step 1: Create Payment Order

 When your customer has initiated a purchase, you need to create a payment order.